rafaeljsouza/portfolio/README.md

 ## 🤝 License

+## 🤝 License

-This project is open-source and free to use for learning, personal use, or as inspiration for your own portfolio.
+This project is distributed under the **MIT License**.
+This means you are free to use, copy, modify, and even use it as a base for other portfolios.

+For more details, see the [LICENSE](LICENSE) file.

 ---